top of page

 How long do porcelain veneers last?

 With proper maintenance and regular attendance at any necessary check-ups, porcelain veneers can last between 7 to 15 years if looked after well and regularly checked.
-As mentioned, porcelain veneers are made from a strong and durable material that can withstand regular activities and brushing and flossing.
+Porcelain is a strong and durable material that can withstand regular activities and brushing and flossing.

 Will I need to replace my porcelain veneers?

-Yes, while porcelain veneers are long-lasting, they do not last forever and will eventually need to be replaced.
-Signs your porcelain veneers may need to be replaced include:
+Yes, while porcelain veneers are a long term treatment, they do not last forever and will eventually need to be replaced.
+Porcelain veneers may need to be replaced when there are signs of:

-• Chips or cracks: Although porcelain veneers are durable against daily activities, they can become damaged if subjected to rough treatment or wear down over time.
-Chips, cracks, and other signs of wear and tear can impact both the function and appearance of your veneers.
+• Chips or cracks: Porcelain can still become damaged if subjected to rough treatment or generally with age.
+Chips, cracks, and other signs of wear and tear can impact both the function and appearance of the veneers.

-• Underlying tooth is decayed: When installed, porcelain veneers are fitted tightly to the underlying tooth to prevent bacteria from accessing the underlying teeth.
+• Underlying tooth is decayed: Porcelain veneers are fitted tightly to the underlying tooth to prevent bacteria from accessing the underlying teeth.
 However, if the veneers become loose, bacteria can infiltrate the supporting tooth and cause decay.
-Decay of the underlying tooth can cause the veneer to detach, necessitating its replacement.
+Decay of the underlying tooth can cause the veneer to detach, necessitating replacement.

 • Gum diseases: If issues like gum diseases or poor oral hygiene occur, a gap can develop between your veneers and gums.
-Gum disease issues must be addressed immediately, not only to ensure the function and appearance of your veneers, but also to prevent the disease from spreading within the mouth and causing other dental issues, such as painful chewing and tooth loss.
+Gum disease issues must be addressed immediately, not only to ensure the function and appearance of your veneers, but also to prevent the disease from spreading within the mouth and causing other dental issues.

-• Improper cementation: If the veneers are not cemented properly, they can become loose or fall off.
-Before the cementation, your dentist will custom-make your porcelain veneers to ensure a perfect fit and that they are tightly bonded to your underlying teeth.
+• Improper cementation: If veneers are not cemented properly, they can become loose or fall off.
+Before the cementation, your dentist will custom-make your porcelain veneers to ensure a perfect fit and that they are tightly bonded to your underlying teeth - replicating the process and durability of standardised dental bonding.

 Replacing your porcelain veneers - signs to look out for